 Female orgasmic disorder

-This disorder occurs in sexually active women that express sexual desire, enjoy foreplay and intercourse, but are not able or have difficulties achieving orgasm.
+This disorder occurs in sexually active women that express sexual desire, enjoy foreplay and intercourse, but are not able to, or have difficulties achieving orgasm.

-Sexual problems typical of men:
+Sexual problems typical of men

 This condition occurs in both young and physically healthy individuals, as well as older men that previously haven’t experienced such problems.
 Causes for erectile dysfunction are either psychological or physical.